 Aleph One gives code that calculates addresses on the target's stack based on addresses on the exploit's stack.
-Addresses on the exploit's stack can change based on how the exploit is executed (working directory, arguments, environment, etc.); in my testing, I do not guarantee to execute your exploits as bash does.
+Addresses on the exploit's stack can change based on how the exploit is executed (working directory, arguments, environment, etc.); in our testing, we do not guarantee to execute your exploits as bash does.

 You must therefore hard-code target stack locations in your exploits.
-You should \not\ use a function such as get\sp() in the exploits you hand in.
+You should not use a function such as get_sp() in the exploits you hand in.